Phantom Manor: The ride

 The carriages then enter a round Seance Room adorned with gargoyles, where a crystal ball sits on a floating central table.
 The ball contains the head of Madame Leota.
 Behind her is a raven perched on a chair.
 As the ride vehicles revolve around her, she summons ghosts and dark creatures to a wedding party in both English and French (translated in English below):

 "Goblins and Ghoulies, creatures of fright, we summon you now, to dance through the night!

 Spirits and ghosts, on your proud stallions, accompany the beautiful bride through the night!

 Warlocks and Witches, answer this call!
 Your presence is wanted at this ghostly ball!

 From the twelve knolls of midnight to the morning bells, we shall waltz together, gruesome debutante!

 Join now the Spirits in Nuptial Doom, a ravishing Bride, a vanishing Groom..."

 The narration in this scene is entirely separate from that of the original attraction, although retaining the ghostly séance aspect.
-Whereas the original scene was created purely for spectacle, the redesigned scene for Phantom Manor was created with the story of the ride in mind.
-This is reflected in the narration with Leota's mentions to the bride and groom (being Melanie and her various suitors, respectively).
 During the 2019 refurb, the scene received a new effect that saw Madame Leota's crystal ball floating above the table.
 The original score for this scene was replaced with the score from the American versions of the attraction, although it was changed back shortly afterward after fans voiced their displeasure with the change.

 Guests leave the Seance Room and move along a balcony, looking down into the Ballroom, where a ghostly wedding party takes place.
 Melanie stands on a staircase, singing while the Phantom stands behind her, laughing at her as lightning flashes behind him.
 Ghostly guests enter the room, bringing in wedding presents, and sitting around the dining table, where a moldy wedding cake is waiting for them.
 Drunken ghosts swing from the chandelier above the table.
 Elegantly dressed pairs of ghostly dancers twirl around the Ballroom, as a spirit organist sits at a massive organ, playing a haunting waltz as wraiths fly out of its pipes.
 Apart from plot-related retheming, this scene is similar to the regular Haunted Mansions' ballrooms.
 During soft-opening previews after the 2019 refurbishment, the music here was temporarily replaced with the equivalent music from the American Haunted Mansions, but was switched back after backlash similarly to the previous Séance scene.
 The transparent effects of ghosts in this scene is accomplished with the pepper's ghost effect, with animatronics above and below the ride vehicles reflected in mirrors to create the illusion of transparency.